Trijal08/OpenCore-Hackintosh-Lenovo-ThinkPad-T490/README.md

 # OpenCore Hackintosh EFI for Lenovo ThinkPad T490
 *Based on the OpenCore bootloader; off of the [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) made by [acidanthera](https://github.com/acidanthera) hosted on GitHub.
 Followed the [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) to get everything working from scratch for the best stability and compatibility!
-Make sure you also follow the [prequisites](#prequisites)!
+Make sure you also follow the [prequisites](#prequisites) and [UEFI settings](#biosuefi-settings)!
 If you find my work useful, please consider supporting me at [Ko-Fi](https://ko-fi.com/gamerboy1234294)❤️*

 **WARNING/DISCLAIMER (VERY IMPORTANT)**: This EFI only supports running macOS Big Sur (11) to macOS Sequoia (15)!